 - 7.15 Correction of Payroll Errors: In the event it is determined there has been an error in an employee's paycheck, an underpayment shall be corrected within two pay periods; and, upon written notice, an overpayment shall be corrected as follows: - A. If the overpayment involved only one paycheck; - 1.
-By payroll deductions spread over two pay periods; or

-- V1 - 2.
-By payments from the employee spread over two pay periods. - B. If the overpayment involved multiple paychecks, by a repayment schedule through payroll deduction not to exceed twenty-six (26) pay periods in duration, with a minimum payroll deduction of not less than twenty-five dollars (\$25) per pay period. - C. If an employee separates from the City service before an overpayment is repaid, any remaining amount due the City will be deducted from his/her final paycheck(s). - D. By other means as may be mutually agreed between the City and the employee.
+By payroll deductions spread over two pay periods; or - 2.
+By payments from the employee spread over two pay periods. - B. If the overpayment involved multiple paychecks, by a repayment schedule through payroll deduction not to exceed twenty-six (26) pay periods in duration, with a minimum payroll deduction of not less than twenty-five dollars (\$25) per pay period. - C. If an employee separates from the City service before an overpayment is repaid, any remaining amount due the City will be deducted from his/her_the.employee's final paycheck(s). - D. By other means as may be mutually agreed between the City and the employee.
 The Union Representative may participate in this process at the request of the involved employee.
-All parties will communicate/cooperate in resolving these issues.
+All parties will communicate/cooperate in resolving these issues. - 7.16 Job Title Wage/Equity Adjustments: The parties agree to the following job titles will receive the wage/equity adjustments below to be implemented on December 25, 2019 to be incorporated to the individual agreements: